mathewbray/Java-LaunchPad/README.md

 ## Notes

-Button, Link, Reference, and Script paths use "cmd.exe /c start" to execute
+Consider using "cmd.exe /c start" (or similar) to execute items within Button, Link, Reference, and Script sections.